bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 On the GPT-4 front, I was only really using it to do simple tasks like write birthday cards (and as an evaluation metric above).
 I haven't really used it to its full potential yet because I only have the API version now, which doesn't have the data analysis and plugin capability.
-Once I find a need to do some of that I'll probably end up using it.
 It's my default LLM right now when I want to answer a quick question at the command-line and don't need a chat interface.
 I'll probably write more about it when I find something interesting in my workflow to use it for.

-Langchain
+LangChain
 ---------
 `langchain <https://github.com/langchain-ai/langchain>`__ was one of the earliest LLM frameworks.
 It was useful to get things up and running because it takes